 Introduction

-Their duties cover-up extraordinarily difficult or life-threatening criminal situations, such as terrorism, hostage situations, and kidnapping.
-The AKS is also tasked with emergency rescue situations that would be too dangerous for other law enforcement units to handle.
+The AKS unit is responsible for handling extremely difficult or life-threatening criminal situations, such as terrorism, hostage situations, and kidnapping.
+They are also tasked with emergency rescue operations that would be too dangerous for other law enforcement units.
+The AKS is under the direct supervision of the Danish Minister of Justice, while Danish Security and Intelligence Service (PET) oversees their activities.

 - Counter sniper operations